France–Netherlands relations: French rule and United Kingdom of the Netherlands

 In 1795, French revolutionary troops marched into the Netherlands and ended the old republic.
 With French help, the Batavian Republic (1795–1806) was established as a satellite state of France.
+Russo-British attempted military campaign during the War of the Second Coalition, aiming to overthrow the French-backed Batavian Republic and restore the House of Orange, but ultimately ended in a strategic retreat and evacuation.

 In 1806, Napoleon Bonaparte appointed his brother Louis as King of Holland; in 1810, the northern Netherlands were finally incorporated directly into the French Empire.
 After Napoleon's fall, the country regained its independence in 1815 at the Congress of Vienna.
 The union of the northern and southern Netherlands (today's Belgium) to form the United Kingdom of the Netherlands was intended to serve as a buffer state to prevent further French expansion to the north.
 However, this arrangement proved short-lived: in 1830, Belgium split from the Netherlands in a revolution supported by France, which came to the aid of the Belgian revolutionaries against Dutch attempts to regain control.

 The 19th century and world wars

 After Belgium's secession, relations between France and the reduced Netherlands were largely free of tension, although France was not the focus of Dutch foreign policy in the 19th century.
 France began its colonization of Vietnam in the mid-19th century, initially establishing a colony called French Cochinchina, which will later form itself as French Indochina.
 Saigon became the capital of Cochinchina.
 The Netherlands concentrated its diplomatic efforts more on the German Empire (which was formed in 1871) and Great Britain, while there were relatively few direct contacts with France.
 In the First World War (1914–1918), the Netherlands remained neutral and kept its distance from France and the Entente.
 In the interwar period, the Dutch continued to pursue a policy of neutrality.
 Despite Dutch neutrality, both countries were occupied by the Wehrmacht in 1940.
 During the Second World War, there were no official diplomatic contacts—the Netherlands was occupied by Germany as the Reichskommissariat Niederlande, and the French government was replaced by the collaborating Vichy regime in the south and direct German occupation in the north, so that direct relations were not resumed until after liberation in 1944/45.